Bubbles877/ai-slack-bot/README.md

   - Whether to pass messages from other Slack bots to the LLM
 - REDIS_URL
   - Redis URL (e.g. `redis://localhost:6379/0`)
+  - For a single worker, it works correctly with no configuration
+  - For multiple workers, Redis is required to share Slack information across workers

 #### 3.2.2.
 LLM Related